Quasi-coincidence of cluster structures on positroid varieties: Reduction to connected positroids

-for each mutable vertex $j$ of $Q$.
-Translating to labels, this means that for each $i\in\ZZ_n$ we need
+for each mutable vertex \(j\) of \(Q\).
+Translating to labels, this means that we need

-This fact, which is well-known to experts, follows by considering the local strand configuration at the face $j$, and how the labels change when passing through one of the crossings around this face.
-For example, when $j$ is $4$-valent the statement can be read off from \cite[Fig.~17]{Scott-Grass}, and the general case is proved similarly. \end{proof}
+for each \(i\in\ZZ_n\).
+This fact, well-known to experts (cf.~\cite[Proof of Thm.~5.17]{FSB}), follows by considering the local strand configuration at the face \(j\), and how the labels change when passing through one of the crossings around this face.
+For example, when \(j\) is \(4\)-valent, the statement can be read off from \cite[Fig.~17]{Scott-Grass}, and the general case is proved similarly. \end{proof}

-The standard $\ZZ$-grading on $\CC[\openposvarcone_\posit]$, which we have already used above, is that with $\deg(\Plueck{I})=1$ for any (non-zero) Plücker coordinate $\Plueck{I}$, and which satisfies
+The standard \(\ZZ\)-grading on \(\CC[\openposvarcone_\posit]\), which we have already used above, is that with \(\deg(\Plueck{I})=1\) for any (non-zero) Plücker coordinate \(\Plueck{I}\), and which satisfies

-for any $\degvec$-homogeneous element $f$.
-Here $\mathbf{1}$ denotes the all $1$s vector.
-Pulling back to $\clustalg{D}$ (with either $\GLsrc$ or $\GLtgt$) gives the grading $\deg$ of this cluster algebra with $\deg(x_j)=1$ for all $j\in Q_0$; the fact that this is a grading either follows from Proposition~\ref{p:grading} and the previous formula, or directly from the fact that every mutable vertex of $Q$ has the same number of incoming and outgoing arrows.
+for any \(\degvec\)-homogeneous element \(f\).
+Here \(\mathbf{1}\) denotes the all \(1\)s vector.
+Pulling back to \(\clustalg{D}\) (with either \(\GLsrc\) or \(\GLtgt\)) gives the grading \(\deg\) of this cluster algebra with \(\deg(x_j)=1\) for all \(j\in Q_0\); the fact that this is a grading either follows from Proposition~\ref{p:grading} and the previous formula, or directly from the fact that every mutable vertex of \(Q\) has the same number of incoming and outgoing arrows.

-\begin{defn} For $S\subseteq\ZZ_n$, write $\mathbf{1}_S$ for the indicator function of $S$.
-Define a $\ZZ$-grading $\deg_S$ by
+\begin{defn} For \(S\subseteq\ZZ_n\), write \(\mathbf{1}_S\) for the indicator function of \(S\).
+Define a \(\ZZ\)-grading \(\deg_S\) by

-for $f\in\CC[\openposvarcone_\posit]$ a $\degvec$-homogeneous element, and write $\deg_S^{\src}$ and $\deg_S^{\tgt}$ for the pullbacks of $\deg_S$ to $\clustalg{D}$ along $\GLsrc$ and $\GLtgt$ respectively.
-We abbreviate $\deg_{+}=\deg_{S_1^+}$, and similarly for $\deg_+^{\src}$ and $\deg_+^{\tgt}$. \end{defn}
+for \(f\in\CC[\openposvarcone_\posit]\) a \(\degvec\)-homogeneous element, and write \(\deg_S^{\src}\) and \(\deg_S^{\tgt}\) for the pullbacks of \(\deg_S\) to \(\clustalg{D}\) along \(\GLsrc\) and \(\GLtgt\) respectively.
+We abbreviate \(\deg_{+}=\deg_{S_1^+}\), and similarly for \(\deg_+^{\src}\) and \(\deg_+^{\tgt}\). \end{defn}

-It follows from Proposition~\ref{p:grading} (or can be proved directly via an analogous argument) that $\deg_S^{\src}$ and $\deg_S^{\tgt}$ are cluster algebra gradings of $\clustalg{D}$ for any $S\subseteq\ZZ_n$.
-We observe that if $p\in\cmons_1$ then we have equalities
+It follows from Proposition~\ref{p:grading} (or can be proved directly via an analogous argument) that \(\deg_S^{\src}\) and \(\deg_S^{\tgt}\) are cluster algebra gradings of \(\clustalg{D}\) for any \(S\subseteq\ZZ_n\).
+We observe that if \(p\in\cmons_1\), then we have equalities

-since these hold for the initial variables, noting that $\deg_+\Plueck{I}=|I\cap S_1^+|=\deg_+\Plueck{I\cap S_1}$.
-We similarly have $\deg(p)=\deg(p|_i)$ for $p\in\cmons_i$, $i=1,2$, and we will use these identities in the proof of Theorem~\ref{t:qco-conn} below.
+since these hold for the initial variables, noting that \(\deg_+\Plueck{I}=|I\cap S_1^+|=\deg_+\Plueck{I\cap S_1}\).
+We similarly have \(\deg(p)=\deg(p|_i)\) for \(p\in\cmons_i\), \(i=1,2\), and we will use these identities in the proof of Theorem~\ref{t:qco-conn} below.